Damnit, yesterday was Bastille Day. Just now remembered.

 Oh, well, wasn’t like there was anybody I wanted to see at the Bastille Day Block Party anyway.
 That and I got busy paying the phone bill, replacing the brake pads on my bike, sewing a new patch on my jacket, biking twenty and a half miles, blah blah blah…

+You know what else I forgot?
+To get a picture of my brisket sandwich from Smoke In The Pit last night.
+Because I was hungry and in a hurry to watch Tremors with GF.
+So, uh, let me steal something from Google Images.
+Be right back.
 That image comes from Mpls St. Paul Mag and it’s about as close to what I had as possible.
 Don’t worry, I used to steal pics all the time when I did Sound Design and Assembly.
 Nobody cares unless you hotlink or don’t credit.
 I did neither of those things.

 Anyway, that pic is the pulled pork sandwich with fries and coleslaw, I had the brisket sandwich with the same sides except the guy gave me way more fries than what’s in that pic.
 GF got the rib tip dinner with fries and baked beans.
 The guy even threw in an extra cup of barbecue sauce.